tvaupo/raspberrypi/README.md

 1. Reset the configured network device and try to renew the IP address using the DHCP client.
 1. (optional)Reboot the machine.

-The script needs tu be run periodically using crontab or any other scheduler.
+The script needs to be run periodically using crontab or any other scheduler.

 #### Crontab example entry